 After much deliberation, here is the definition that I have come up with to satisfy those two requirements: Art is any experiential object perceived to have at least one discernible primary emotional or intellectual end outside of itself.

 Let’s break that down.
 First, “experiential object.”
 In the course of this article, I will be regularly using the cumbersome phrase ‘experiential object’ to refer to any candidate that might be art—a painting, a film, a television program, a sport, a part of nature, an artisanal meal, a game, et cetera.
 It will allow me to refer to all such things that people experience, without first addressing whether they are art or are not art.

-Second, “perceived to have a discernible primary [. . .] end outside itself.”
+Second, “perceived to have at least one discernible primary [. . .] end outside itself.”
 Do not underestimate the importance of the word ‘perceived’ in that spot in the definition.
 Art requires an observer, and the experiential object toward which that observer’s attention is directed must seem to them to have extrinsic value in human terms.
 In most cases, this perceived end is an act of communication, consideration, or education.
 If you think I’m saying that a work of art can’t have intrinsic value, then you are mistaken; this externally directed end can provide its emotional or intellectual content through intrinsically motivated experiential progress or attention.
 I would venture to say that most works of art have both intrinsic and extrinsic value.

 Finally, “emotional or intellectual.”
 I’m not trying to be overly exclusive here.
 Your favorite action movie or single-player first-person shooter probably qualifies.
 Don’t forget that this article will ultimately be about a puzzle game, after all.
 This is merely an attempt to capture what it is that distinguishes something as art for the observer.
 It is not enough that the work be perceived as not being an end unto itself; the end toward which it seems to be directed, in a work of art, should relate to matters of emotion or intellect.